Ricette di Sicilia

 Cibo, cultura e tradizioni siciliane

-Discover Anasini, traditional Sicilian biscuits made with almonds, anise and honey - delightfully crisp, aromatic and perfect for any occasion.
+Discover the charm of Anasini, traditional Sicilian biscuits bursting with toasted almonds and fragrant anise – perfect for any occasion.

 🛒 Ingredients